mkleehammer/surround/README.md

 ### Marking

 To mark (select) the text within the parentheses, you have a couple of options.
-You can use the "inner" command bound to 'i' or the shortcut bound do '(':
+You can use the "inner" command bound to 'i' or the shortcut bound to '(':

 - `M-' i (` - Pass an opening parenthesis to the `i` command.
 - `M-' (` - Use the opening parenthesis shortcut.